 Welcome to the High School for Girls Potchefstroom

-A message from our Acting Headmistress, Ms G Duganzich:
+A message from our Headmistress, Ms G Duganzich:

 I wish to take this opportunity to extend well wishes to you at the start of our academic year, and share the fact that I am both delighted and honoured to have the baton passed on to me.
-Although I shall be serving in an acting capacity, I wish to assure you that I undertake to work hard to continue the legacy of success that has been so ably established at this School of Distinction by an incredible leader such as Mrs Eliza Meyer.
+I wish to assure you that I undertake to work hard to continue the legacy of success that has been so ably established at this School of Distinction by an incredible leader such as Mrs Eliza Meyer.

 I also know that I will not be alone in this endeavour because I shall have the support and assistance of my incredible fellow deputy Miss Melanie Scholtz together with our team of outstanding educators and administrators.